Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 The upper-level writing electives program gives students additional, and practice-minded, training in the fundamental skills of good writing: clarity, precision, and good organization.
 The object is to train professionals to analyze legal issues and communicate that analysis to others.
 That means students learn analysis of statutes and case law, the relationship of the law to the case at hand, document and citation format, and the other special techniques needed to communicate with a legal audience.
 Several of these courses are directly focused on the sorts of documents lawyers (or judges) actually prepare in practice, including contracts, corporate documents, legislation, real estate documents, briefs and memoranda, and judicial opinions.
 Others address writing and persuasion more generally.

-This year New York Law School established the new Alternative Dispute Resolution Skills Program.
-This program teaches practical skills in the field of conflict avoidance, management and resolution.
+The Alternative Dispute Resolution Skills Program teaches practical skills in the field of conflict avoidance, management and resolution.
 Students will take introductory courses in each of three central alternative dispute resolution processes – negotiation, mediation and arbitration – as well as additional electives, and will earn a Certificate in Alternative Dispute Resolution.

-It’s important to add that NYLS’ academic Centers all have coordinated course programs of their own – and that these programs generally include (either on a required or elective basis) skills courses.
+It’s important to add that NYLS’ academic Centers all have coordinated course programs of their own – and that these programs generally include skills courses, either on a required or elective basis.
 Legal practice requires both doctrinal knowledge and practice know-how, and you may find it very helpful to follow the courses of study provided by the Centers.